Rust-Simply/idiomatic-rust-in-simple-steps/src/scripts/iriss-01.md

 The Rust programming language:

 - How do you install it
-- Whats the easiest way to work with it
+- How do you work with it
-- How do we write our first program
+- How do you write our first program
 - And whats going on inside

 Today we'll answer all of these questions.